zatilimaniahwan/zurich-web-dev-assesment/README.md

 1. api: Contains the hooks and auth subfolders:

-- hooks: Includes a custom API hook for fetching user data from a specified endpoint.
 - auth: Contains NextAuth configuration and a sample file listing unauthorized emails.
 This sample list is used to handle cases where users should be denied access, addressing a limitation of the Google OAuth API which lacks an endpoint for retrieving test users from Google Cloud Platform (GCP).

 2. auth: Houses the Unauthorized and Sign-In pages, which render components from the views folder.